User-Defined Elements

 _filename -- retrieve saved user-defined elements from the specified file.

-SAVE@ is followed by a file name, everything that follows it is a comment -- you cannot specify which UDEs will be saved.
+Like SAVE for variables the command SAVE@ is followed by a file name, everything that comes after it is a comment -- you cannot specify which UDEs will be saved.

 A file in which user-defined elements are stored has one line for each UDE: